tankoks/SiriusXM-to-Spotify/README.md

 ## Acknowledgments

-Special thanks to http://www.dogstarradio.com/ from which the Song information is gathered.
+Special thanks to http://www.dogstarradio.com/ from which the song information is gathered.